 I’ve never been interested in beach holidays.
-It’s never long before the sun makes me irritated and I start to yearn for the excitement a city brings.
+It’s never long before the sun makes me irritated and I yearn for the attractions of a city.

 Because of this, I had never really had a truly relaxing holiday.
 I’ve always been too interested in searching for all the sights and sounds that city life has to offer, even if it means rushing around like a headless chicken trying to cram everything in.
 However, this changed in the summer of 2010, when I had my first relaxing holiday and hopefully it won’t be my last.
 Albeit not a beach holiday, but you get the gist.